GuillermoBustosPerez/Backed-Flakes-Identification-Discoid-RCLevallois/Backed-flakes-identification-in-Discoid-and-RC-Levallois.md

     surface respectively along the whole reduction process;
 3. The distal and lateral convexities of the debitage surface are maintained to obtain predetermined flakes;
-4. The plane of fracture of the predetermined products is parallel to the intersection between both surfaces;
+4. The fracture plane of the predetermined products is parallel to the intersection between both surfaces;
 5. The striking platform is perpendicular to the overhang (the core edge, at the intersection between the two core surfaces);
 6. The technique employed during the knapping process is the direct